Jamie Whitten: Tenure as leader in agricultural policy

 Whitten had the support of the Democratic caucus and served as chair of the Appropriations subcommittee on agriculture (1949-1953 and 1954-1978).
 He was chair of the entire committee 1979-1992.
 Throughout that period he had a decisive voice on agricultural spending and to a large extent on policies.

-In 1977 his subcommittee lost control of environmental issues.
+In 1977, his subcommittee lost control of environmental issues.
 He lost his influence after suffering a debilitating stroke in February 1992.
 As a champion for American farmers, he fought against the FDA's early 1970s recommendation of restricting the use of antibiotics in livestock.
 He required that scientists prove the danger of antibiotic use.

-Whitten was a New Dealer who supported most liberal spending issues.
+Whitten was an ardent New Dealer who supported most liberal spending issues.
 He supported distribution of free food to the poor from surplus commodity stocks, school lunch programs and food stamps in coalition with urban Democrats.
-In the 1980s he clashed with the conservative Reagan administration on policy matters.
+In the 1980s, he clashed with the conservative Reagan administration on policy matters.
 He voted against Reagan's economic plans, tax cuts, increased defense spending, balanced budget initiative, tort reform, welfare reform, abortion restrictions, missile defense system, and the Persian Gulf War.
-Although Whitten represented a district that grew increasingly suburban and Republican from the 1970s onward, his opposition to Reagan's program did not affect him at the ballot box.
-Indeed, his seniority and popularity resulted in his facing only "sacrificial lamb" opponents on the occasions he faced any opposition at all, even in years when Republican presidential candidates carried the district in landslides.
-Nonetheless, it was taken for granted that he would be succeeded by a Republican when he retired.
+Although Whitten represented a district that grew increasingly suburban and Republican-leaning from the 1970s onward, his opposition to Reagan's program did not affect him at the ballot box.
+Indeed, his seniority and popularity resulted in his facing only token, or "sacrificial lamb", opponents on the occasions he faced any opposition at all, even in years when Republican presidential candidates carried the district by landslide margins.
+Nonetheless, it was assumed that he would be succeeded by a Republican when he retired.

+Record on racial issues

 Whitten was originally a segregationist, as were many of his colleagues from Mississippi and the rest of the South.
-He signed the Southern Manifesto condemning the U.S. Supreme Court decision Brown vs. Board of Education, which desegregated public schools.
-Along with virtually the entire Mississippi congressional delegation, he voted against the Civil Rights Acts of 1957, 1960, 1964, 1965 and 1968.
+He signed the Southern Manifesto condemning the Supreme Court's decision in Brown v.
+Board of Education, which ordered the desegregation of public schools.
+Along with virtually the entire Mississippi congressional delegation, he voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
 Whitten later apologized for these votes, calling them a "mistake" caused by severe misjudgment.
 He voted for the Civil Rights Act of 1991.